darko-mijic/ebiz-simple-platform/backend/README.md

 cp .env.example .env
 ```

-4. Start the database services with Docker:
+4. Start the database and infrastructure services with Docker:

 ```bash
 cd ..  # Go to root directory